dotnetjunkie/blog/content/posts/closure-composition-model.md

 `ShoppingBasketDbContext` is created by the lambda, rather than being supplied from the outside.
 When the graph requires externally provided runtime data, however, the previous registration will not work.

 Say, for instance, you need to process messages from a queue, but the handling code needs to run in the context of the user on whose behalf the message was published.
-In that case, the user’s identity is possibly provided to you by message infrastructure.
+In that case, the user’s identity is possibly provided to you by the queuing infrastructure.
 When you build the object graph by hand (a.k.a.
 [Pure DI](https://blog.ploeh.dk/2014/06/10/pure-di/)), instead of using a DI Container, that identity can easily be provided to the graph as follows:

 {{< highlightEx csharp >}}
  IHandler<OrderCancelled> handler =